MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 - This isn't a guide, this is a mechanic explanation.
 There's many ways to handle all of these mechanics - do whatever's appropriate for your raid team.
 - Light for final encounter is {{power}} on Legend.
 - Taken Spec is enabled, but **all** encounter bosses are treated as Hive.
 There is one spot per encounter where there are more-or-less exclusively Taken enemies - power to you if you want to deal with menuing to optimize damage/clear on trash with your non-boss weapons.
+- When challenge week is active, all encounter lockouts are removed.

 ## Ammo Generation
 This section is for you, Aeon users.